 Each overnight cottage is mildly rustic with a well-appointed kitchen, clean bathrooms, hot water and electricity.
-It is by no means roughing-it.
+It is by no means roughing it.
 Each room is dormitory-like with bunk beds that have the fun feeling of school camp.
 The setting of each overnight cottage just gets more scenic each day.
-Make sure you book the hike for either a group of 6 or 12 well in advance as it a well-loved destination.
+Make sure you book the hike for your group of 6 or 12 well in advance as it a well-loved destination and very popular trail, especially in September’s whale season.
 So there you go, a few pointers before you are off to explore the great Western Cape outdoors.

-If you have any other tips to help intrepid hikers, let us know in the comments below.
+If you have any other tips to help intrepid hikers on the Whale Trail, let us know in the comments below.

 Don’t forget to sign up to our newsletter to stay on top of upcoming flight deals, travel tips and much more.

 All information on this blog page was correct at the time of publishing and may change at any time without prior notice.
 Travelstart will not be held liable for loss or inconvenience resulting from the use of out-dated or incorrectly noted information.